Ajith-Geo/Project-01-Scraping-Genie/README.md

 3) pip install bs4
 4) pip install lxml

-A Web scraping tool for E-Commerce websites Web Scraping Code Documentation The provided code is a web scraping script designed to extract information about products from different e-commerce websites, namely Amazon, Flipkart, and Reliance Digital.
+This web scraping project designed to extract information about products from different e-commerce websites, namely Amazon, Flipkart, and Reliance Digital.
 The script takes a product category and user input as input and returns a dictionary containing product information such as title, price, and image URL.

 The code utilizes the following libraries: